rotheconrad/00_GATech_6720Class_Lab05/README.md

 3. We want to install miniconda3 to our Lab5 disk.
 Input /media/microbiome/Lab5/miniconda3 and type enter.
 4. We want the installer to initialize Miniconda3 by running conda init. type yes.
 5. For changes to take effect we need to close the terminal session and open a new one.
-6. When youreopen the terminal you will (base) next to the microbiome command prompt.
+6. When you reopen the terminal you will see (base) next to the microbiome command prompt.
 This lets us know which conda environment we are currently in.

 You can learn more about Conda environments [here](https://docs.conda.io/projects/conda/en/latest/user-guide/index.html).